 Read also: 10-day South Island Road Trip

 But the age-old questions that every traveller to New Zealand asks still stand: Is North or South better?
 Should I visit one or both islands?
 What’s even on the other island?

-After our trip to both islands in two weeks, we can safely say they’re equally special.
+After our two-week trip to both islands, we can safely say they’re equally special.
 The South is characterised by beautiful natural landscapes like mountains and fjords, while the North has fascinating geothermal activity, and a stronger Maori presence.
 To find out what else we uncovered, read our itineraries for the South Island and North Island!

 Whether you intend to explore only one island or chiong through both, there are precious adventures aplenty that’ll keep you busy.
 From scenic drives and day-long hikes to delectable eats, here’s our list of the best things to do in New Zealand!
 Destroying rings and killing orcs not included.